kubedb/docs/docs/guides/mongodb/concepts/autoscaler.md

 - **spec.databaseRef.name :** specifies the name of the [MongoDB](/docs/guides/mongodb/concepts/mongodb.md) object.

+### spec.opsRequestOptions
+These are the options to pass in the internally created opsRequest CRO. `opsRequestOptions` has three fields.
+They have been described in details [here](/docs/guides/mongodb/concepts/opsrequest.md#specreadinesscriteria).

 ### spec.compute

 `spec.compute` specifies the autoscaling configuration for the compute resources i.e. cpu and memory of the database components.
 This field consists of the following sub-field: